library-pals/spotify-to-yaml-action/README.md

               echo "PLAYLIST_NAME=${YEAR} Fall" >> $GITHUB_ENV
               ;;
           esac
+      # This step saves the playlist using the determined name
-      - name: Save the playlist
+      - name: Export the playlist
         uses: library-pals/spotify-to-yaml-action@v8.2.0
         with:
           spotify-username: "katydecorah"